by Anne Overby

 All of a sudden, things started shaking.

 The doors of our kitchen cabinets started flying open.
-My hubby grabbed our daughter in his arms and was yelling for me to leave with he and Robyn.
+My hubby grabbed our daughter in his arms and was yelling for me to leave with him and Robyn.

 I was trying to hold the China cabinets and the television down.

-They tried to get out of door and ironing board fell out of the closet and in front of door.
+They tried to get out of the door and the ironing board fell out of the closet and in front of the door.
 My husband grabbed the ironing board and threw it out of the way and was still yelling for me to follow them.

 A Note from Anchorage Memories